 Cash Advance A fee of either $10 or 5% of the amount of each cash advance, whichever is greater, will apply

 Foreign Purchase Transaction None

 These points can be transferred to airline and hotel loyalty programs.
 They can also be redeemed for airfare, hotels, car rentals and cruises.
-With no foreign transaction fees, the Chase Sapphire Preferred® Card is a travel rewards card that has benefits at a lower annual fee than American Express cards.
-But it has a variable APR of 17.24% - 24.24%, while the American Express cards have no interest charged.
+But the Sapphire Card can come with a quite high APR depending on your credit, while the American Express cards have no interest charged.